Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Methods

 Diagonal Hamiltonians are characterized by having optimal solutions that are always basis states.
 In contrast, non-diagonal Hamiltonians generally admit ground states that are superpositions, although this is not guaranteed; some non-diagonal Hamiltonians may still have basis states as their minimum-energy eigenvectors.

-This distinction allows us to further classify Hamiltonians based on the nature of their ground states: we refer to those with basis-state solutions as \textit{basis-state} Hamiltonians, and those whose ground states are superpositions as \textit{superposition-state} Hamiltonians.
+This distinction allows us to further classify Hamiltonians based on the nature of their ground states: we refer to those with basis state solutions as \textit{basis state} Hamiltonians, and those whose ground states are superpositions as \textit{superposition state} Hamiltonians.
 Although this classification is determined a posteriori, since the nature of the ground state for non-diagonal Hamiltonians is not known in advance, it nonetheless offers a valuable perspective for interpreting the results of our analysis.

 Within the diagonal category, we include well-known QUBO problems such as Maximum Cut, Minimum Vertex Cover, and Maximum Clique.
 The non-diagonal category features Hamiltonians derived from the Heisenberg XXZ model, the Transverse Field Ising model, and the Adiabatic problem.
 The detailed descriptions and theoretical formulations of these problems are provided in Appendix~\ref{app:notable_problems}.